 Previously unheralded James Maloney developed into one of the NRL’s top playmakers during his 2010-12 stay with the Warriors.
 But the Blues preferred to hand five-eighth debuts to Jamie Soward (2011) and Todd Carney (2012) before giving Orange product Maloney his shot in 2013 – his first season with Sydney Roosters.

-Nevertheless, Maloney holds the distinction of being the only former Warrior to subsequently make their Origin debut after leaving the club.
+Nevertheless, Maloney holds the distinction of being the first (and, until 2023, only) former Warrior to subsequently make their Origin debut after leaving the club.
 The dogged half played 14 matches for NSW, scoring 70 points and featuring in the Blues’ 2018-19 series successes.

 Utility Shaun Berrigan – a 15-Origin Maroon from 2002-07 – spent the 2011 season with the Warriors, while Melbourne outside-back Dane Nielsen played three matches for Queensland in 2011-12 before turning out for the Warriors in 2013-14.
 But neither was a realistic chance of rep selection during their time in Auckland.

 The Warriors produced a NSW rep at last in 2015, veteran recruit Ryan Hoffman retaining his place in the Blues’ second-row and playing all three matches of a series that would be the swansong of a 14-match Origin tenure.
 Hoffman is the only player to have a losing Origin record while representing from the Warriors.

 Since Hoffman and Lillyman were last called upon by their states, eligible Warriors players have barely created a ripple in the Origin selection stakes.
 Blake Green was touted as a potential 31-year-old NSW debutant following his stellar start with the Warriors in 2018, but the Blues instead opted for Penrith halves pairing Nathan Cleary – a Warriors ballboy during his youth and son of former coach Ivan – and Maloney.